AvikantSrivastava/blog.avikant.com/exampleSite/content/author/avikant-srivastava.md

 I have good understanding of building scalable Backend systems and Microservices in Python, Go, Ruby and Node js, currently exploring System Design, DevOps and Infrastructure Engineering 💻

-I love to talk about about technology and mentor students.
+I love to talk about technology and mentor students.
 Always up for working on new and creative idea, learning new skills and building rockstart projects ✨

 Apart of tech stuff, I enjoy watching Anime and Formula 1 on weekends 🏎️